 Just the words “root canal” can make some people start sweating.
-However, for many it’s not the idea of an uncomfortable procedure that makes them worry.
+However, for many, it’s not the idea of an uncomfortable procedure that makes them worry.
 The cost of a root canal is at the top of many people’s minds when they find out that they might need to have one.

-If the first thing you do when your dentist suggests a root canal is start googling how much it’s going to cost, you can soon get confused about exactly what you could be paying for the procedure.
+If the first thing you do when your dentist suggests a root canal is starting googling how much it’s going to cost, you can soon get confused about exactly what you could be paying for the procedure.
 And when there are alternatives to a root canal, it might start to seem like there could be a cheaper option.

 What Is the Cost of a Root Canal?

 The problem with determining the cost of a root canal is that there is no set cost.
-The price that you pay will depend on a number of factors, including the tooth that needs to be worked on and the dentist you choose.
+The price that you pay will depend on a number of factors, including the tooth that needs to be worked on and the dentist near you that you choose.
 Of course, you also need to take into account how much you would be paying yourself and how much might be covered by insurance or other means.

 The tooth that needs to be worked on and the number of canals it has will affect the price.
 For example, working on an incisor, which typically has one canal, will cost less than a root canal for a molar.
 The actual cost of a root canal could range from around $1,200 to $2,000.
 In addition, having a crown fitted after the root canal procedure could cost a further $1,500 to $1,800.
 The truth is that the cost can vary wildly for a root canal treatment.